Classic Car Auctions Part 1: Preparing

 Decide What You’ll Pay

 Do your homework here.
-Once you know what car you want, go through auction results and formulate an idea of what the going sales prices will be for cars in which you might be interested.
+Once you know what type of car you want, go through auction results and formulate an idea of what the going sales prices are for vehicles in which you have an interest.
 The Cars On Line Market Trends Report is a good place to start.
 There are also many price guides published which list average values on most collector cars.
-We recommend the value guide published by Hagerty Insurance.
+We recommend the value guide published online by Hagerty Insurance.

-Then educate yourself about the auction house fees.
+Then educate yourself about the auction house fees, sales commissions, states taxes and transportation costs.
 Total everything up and know how much you can afford to bid.
 Are you willing to do some restoration work yourself?
 Factor that into the total price.
-Make a list and itemize everything so you know exactly how much you’ll spend.
+Make a list and itemize everything so you know exactly how much you can afford to bid.

 You don’t want to be looking at the car for the first time as it’s crossing the auction block.
-Once the auction starts accepting cars you might be able to look at most of those cars online.
+Once the auction is being advertised, you might be able to look at most vehicles for sale online at the auction website.
 Look for the types of cars you’re interested in and familiarize yourself with the details you’ll need to know.

 Arm yourself with the right “tools.”
 Where do you look to verify the engine numbers?
 What kinds of components are original and what are typical replacement parts?
 If you are physically present at the auction you can inspect the cars before they cross the auction block.
 This is your chance to put yourself in a position and not be blindsided when you’re on the auction floor.